markolson/storyboard/INSTALL.md

     rvm install 1.9.3-p374
     rvm default 1.9.3-p374

-When all of those are installed, you can install Storyboard with the `gem` command
+When all of those are installed, you can install Storyboard with the `gem` command, and create a link to it so that it runs with 1.9.3.

     gem install storyboard
+    rvm wrapper 1.9.3-p374 --no-prefix storyboard